Skip to main content

 Accessory Minerals

 All other sand-sized particles are classified as accessory minerals.
-Muscovite and biotite micas are common accessory minerals adjacent to many crystalline source areas.
+Muscovite and biotite micas are common accessory minerals in sediment found adjacent to crystalline source areas.
 The micas are easily identified in hand sample as particularly large, platy grains concentrated along bedding planes; in thin section they appear as large play grains with obvious cleavage and high order birefringence colors in XPL.
 Magnetite, rutile, tourmaline, zircon, and other resistant minerals may be abundant in some areas.

 Quartz framework grain pics.jpg